Our Favorite Items for Beating the Tokyo Heat

 Cool Packs/Gel Pads

 If you’ve been in Japan for the cold season, you are probably familiar with the little kairo heat packs, which use a chemical reaction to produce portable warmth.
 But did you know they have a hot weather counterpart?
-These junkan reikyaku pakku (instant cooling packs) are activated with a quick squeeze to mix the ingredients.
+These shunkan reikyaku pakku (instant cooling packs) are activated with a quick squeeze to mix the ingredients.
 The chemical reaction triggered then lasts about 30 minutes and has the cooling feel of an ice pack without the drippy mess.
 Plus, they can be used anytime, no freezer needed.
 There are also adhesive gel stickers called reikyaku shiito (cooling sheets) that you can apply to your body.
 They were originally intended for fever relief, but they work just as well to provide relief from summer’s brutal temps.
 Find both at your local drug store or home center.

 Cooling bedsheets